chotee/memberizer/README.rst

 1. Obtain the project from the respository.

 #.
 Create a GnuPG key pair specifically for this service. ``gpg --gen-key``.
 Do *not* give it a passphrase.
 Export the
    new public key and give it to the generators of the member file.
-This is the key they will need to encrypt with.
+This is the key they will need to have the public key of to encrypt.

 #.
 In the process-keyring import the public-keys of all people going to do the signing, make sure you verify the
    signer-keys and trust them in the process-keyring.